ainokyto/sei-project-02/README.md

 ### Challenges

 Building our first React app from scratch provided a fair amount of challenges, and getting comfortable with the asynchronous nature of state changes was definitely the most taxing part of the project.
-After finishing the majority of our game logic, state asynchronicity was our big gotcha - a fair chunk of our time was spent on figuring out how to get everything to happen in the correct order - until we discovered the use of a callback function on setState.
+After finishing the majority of our game logic, state asynchronicity was our big gotcha - a fair chunk of our time was spent on figuring out how to get everything to happen in the correct order - until we discovered asynchronous callbacks.

 ### Wins